tantrev/drug-target-pocket-funnel/README.md

 - Databases utilized in the filtering and analysis process
 - Intermediate and final processed data
 - Nextflow pipeline
-- FTMap simulation results of the 1F42 PDB structure
+- FTMap simulation results of the AlphaFold IL12B and 1F42 PDB structure
-- SILCS and SILCS-X fragment mapping results of the AlphaFold version 2 IL12B structure
+- SILCS and SILCS-X fragment mapping results of the AlphaFold IL12B structure
-- Outputs and analysis of structural conservation across human homologs

 ## Technical Details